-The District is governed by the Board of Supervisors (the "Board"), which is composed of five members.
+The District is governed by the Board of Supervisors (the "Board"), which is composed of four members.
 The Supervisors are elected by the owners of the property within the District.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-The Supervisors are elected on at large basis by the owners of the property within the District.
+At September 30, 2024, one of the Board members is affiliated with the Developer.